-Intel Extended Memory 64 Technology (Intel EM64T) further extends the capability of most general-purpose instructions so that they are able to handle 64-bit data in 64-bit mode.
+Intel 64 architecture further extends the capability of most general-purpose instructions so that they are able to handle 64-bit data in 64-bit mode.
 A small number of general-purpose instructions (still supported in non-64-bit modes) are not supported in 64-bit mode.

 General-purpose instructions perform basic data movement, memory addressing, arithmetic and logical, program flow control, input/output, and string operations on a set of integer, pointer, and BCD data types.
 This chapter provides an overview of the general-purpose instructions.
-See IA-32 Intel® Architecture Software Developer's Manual, Volumes 3A & 3B, for detailed descriptions of individual instructions.
+See Intel® 64 and IA-32 Architectures Software Developer's Manual, Volumes 3A & 3B, for detailed descriptions of individual instructions.